whtdrgn101/python-playwright-helper/README.md

 ## Support

-For issues and questions, please contact the development team.
+For issues and questions, please contact the application engineering team.